 Signs and Causes of Septic System Failure

 If you’re preparing your home for a quick sale, a quick diagnosis of septic system failure is vital.
-Signs of septic system failure may include unpleasant odors, slow-draining sinks, and pools of water in the yard.
+Signs of septic system issues may include unpleasant odors, slow flushing toilets, and pools of water in the yard.
 It can be caused by improper maintenance or a defective system.
 As a homeowner, you must familiarize yourself with these signs and causes to help prevent a septic system failure.

 Improper maintenance is one of the most common causes of septic system failure.
 This can include anything from not having the tank pumped out or serviced regularly to flushing items that can cause blockages, such as grease, diapers, paper towels, and other non-biodegradable items.
 A defective septic system can also be a cause of septic system failure.
-This could be due to a faulty design, improper installation, or a broken component.
+This could be due to a faulty design, not being installed correctly, or a broken component.

-It’s important to inspect your septic system regularly to identify any potential issues before they become a problem.
-Taking proactive steps to maintain your septic system properly can help ensure it runs properly and can help avoid the need to sell your home with a failed septic system.
+It’s important to have a regular septic system inspection to identify any potential issues before they become a problem.
+Routine maintenance for a working septic system can help ensure it runs properly and avoid the need to sell your home with a failed system.

 Impact of a Failed Septic System on Selling a House